athensresearch/athens/README.md

 ### Extensible

 You can modify Athens's source code.
-We are planning to build custom themes, keybdindings, and integrations with other services.
+We are also building a plugin system for custom themes, keybindings, and integrations with other data sources.

 ### Community-Driven